JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 We, as designers and developers, want the player to end up seeing NPCs (as much as possible) as relatable, personality filled entities.
 This is usually a task accomplished by the joint effort of writers and designers, so as to bring a believable character to life, and then entrusting programmers and animators to put together an entity which moves and feels like something which could be real, or could, at least, exist in a world similar to that we're experiencing in the game.

-<a name="aifeat"></a>
-# AI as a Game Feature

-AI must be treated, first and foremost, as a feature devised to connect the player and the game world in a more immersive manner.
-Secondly, we must consider

 <a name="airpg"></a>
 # AI in RPG Games

 Now that we've clearly defined all the pillars, our main focus is, how is -and how should be- AI designed when handling an RPG game?

-* **Progression**
+* **Progression**: We need our AI to grow as the player does.
+By that we're not speaking of heightening its stats, but rather changing behavioral traits in order to become more and more of a challenge for the player.

 * **Power and difficulty**